We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 At many of the shops, you can sample local meat pies called paste, similar to Cornish pasties.
 The town even has a Museo del Paste, which the Duchess of Cornwall and her husband Prince Charles visited in 2014.

-Also tour the Acosta mine and wander through the magnificent English cemetery on a green hill overlooking the town.
+Also tour the Acosta mine.
+Afterward, wander through the magnificent English cemetery on a green hill overlooking this magical town in Mexico.

 You may not have heard of the colorful Mexican town of Xilitla.
 That’s because it’s one of those Mexican Pueblos Magicos that most non-Mexican tourists know nothing about.